T

 Insider tips

-• Consider purchasing a Swiss Travel Pass if you plan on extensive train, bus, and boat travel, and museum entries.
+• Purchase a Swiss Travel Pass if you plan on extensive train, bus, and boat travel, as it can offer significant savings.

 • Lucerne's Old Town is best explored on foot; wear comfortable shoes.

-• Take advantage of the excellent public transport system to explore the surrounding areas.
+• Take advantage of the excellent public transport system, including boats on the lake, for scenic travel.

 Packing highlights